Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Sometimes, when not doing anything or listening to someone talk, Rúna would space out and start wondering about random things.
 If she is alone, she would start humming/singing random music.

 Rúna's favourite food is egg soup.
 When she's nervous, she fidgets with the hem of her clothing.

+### Voice
-She speaks informally with a slight stutter.
+Rúna speaks informally with a slight stutter.

 Rúna's natural voice is soft and light.
 Her voice is smooth but is not thick or viscous, like a healing balm.